 The truth is that Sea Island is actually a very cosmopolitan cotton, which only makes it all the more befitting that Sunspel – which has had a strong international outlook ever since it began to import the world’s finest grade of cotton for the creation of comfortable and durable mens underwear more than a century and a half ago – has such a strong association with it.
-Today, Sea Island cotton is unquestionably the finest and rarest cotton, with the modern day Sunspel using it for crew neck and V-neck T-shirts, vests, briefs and one button shorts.
+Today, Sea Island cotton is unquestionably the finest and rarest cotton, with the modern day Sunspel using it for crew neck and V-neck T-Shirts, underwear, and knitwear.

 The history of the cotton, though, goes infinitely further back than that.
 Indeed, the Gossypium Barbadense plant is native not to North America, but to South America, with a domestication that dates back thousands of years.
 It has also been grown in the West Indies since the 15th century, with it taking until 1786 for planting to begin in the part of the world that now gives the cotton its most popular name.
 Oddly enough, an Englishman, Francis Levett, was among the first to plant Sea Island cotton in North America, only to be forced to flee his Georgia plantation as the American Revolution broke out.